- Security must track data from various sources

 We now have lots of traffic that a traditional web proxy or firewall can’t understand, and can’t really even see.
 We have users who are now everywhere, apps that are in multiple clouds, and data being accessed from anywhere.
 Given this, you have to have a security inspection point that follows data everywhere it goes.
 And if that inspection point non-negotiably needs to follow the data, that means the inspection point needs to be in the cloud so that its benefits can be delivered to users and delivered to the apps.

-Principle #2: Security must be able to decode cloud traffic
+SSE Component #2: Security must be able to decode and analyze cloud traffic

 Decoding cloud traffic means security must be able to see and interpret API JSON traffic, which web proxies and firewalls can’t do.